sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 ### Hosted onboarding and white-label payments

 White-label payment gateways usually offer an option to use hosted pages in some stages of the payment flow.
-We offer this approach by default with the Stripe integration in Flex, where we use [hosted pages for provider onboarding](https://stripe.com/connect/onboarding) and a white-label experience for customer checkout.
+We offer this approach by default with the Stripe integration in Flex, where we use [hosted pages for provider onboarding][stripe-connect-onboarding] and a white-label experience for customer checkout.

 Using hosted pages for some parts of the payment flow and white-label experience for other parts provides a good balance between the work required from you and the ability to customize the user experience.
 For example, we’ve chosen to use Stripe-hosted pages for Flex’s provider onboarding because in this step, compliance with the _Know Your Customer_ (KYC) guidelines is critical and may include uploading identity documents or utility bills.
 Implementing all that in a white-label fashion would require an undesirable  amount of work.